Smokeless powder: Composition

-Currently, propellants using nitrocellulose (detonation velocity 7300 m/s, RE factor 1.10) (typically an ether-alcohol colloid of nitrocellulose) as the sole explosive propellant ingredient are described as single-base powder.
+Propellants using nitrocellulose (detonation velocity 7300 m/s, RE factor 1.10) (typically an ether-alcohol colloid of nitrocellulose) as the sole explosive propellant ingredient are described as single-base powder.

 Propellants mixtures containing nitrocellulose and nitroglycerin (detonation velocity 7700 m/s, RE factor 1.54) as explosive propellant ingredients are known as double-base powder.
 Alternatively diethylene glycol dinitrate (detonation velocity 6610 m/s, RE factor 1.17) can be used as a nitroglycerin replacement when reduced flame temperatures without sacrificing chamber pressure are of importance.
 Reduction of flame temperature significantly reduces barrel erosion and hence wear.

-During the 1930s, triple-base propellant containing nitrocellulose, nitroglycerin or diethylene glycol dinitrate, and a substantial quantity of nitroguanidine (detonation velocity 8200 m/s, RE factor 0.95) as explosive propellant ingredients was developed.
+During the 1930s, triple-base propellants containing nitrocellulose, nitroglycerin or diethylene glycol dinitrate, and a substantial quantity of nitroguanidine (detonation velocity 8200 m/s, RE factor 0.95) as explosive propellant ingredients were commercialized.
+The first triple-base propellant, featuring 20-25% of nitroguanidine and 30-45% nitroglycerine, was developed at the Dynamit Nobel factory at Avigliana by its director Dr. Modesto Abelli (1859-1911) and patented in 1905.
 These "cold propellant" mixtures have reduced flash and flame temperature without sacrificing chamber pressure compared to single- and double-base propellants, albeit at the cost of more smoke.
-In practice, triple base propellants are reserved mainly for large caliber ammunition such as used in (naval) artillery and tank guns, which suffer from bore erosion the most.
-During World War II, it had some use by British artillery.
-After that war it became the standard propellant in all British large caliber ammunition designs except small-arms.
-Most western nations, except the United States, followed a similar path.
+In practice, triple-base propellants are, due to their higher price, reserved mainly for high-velocity large caliber ammunition such as used in (naval) artillery and tank guns, which suffer from bore erosion the most.
+During WWII they had some use by British and German artillery, and after the war they became the standard propellants in all British large-caliber ammunition designs except small arms.
+Most Western nations, except the United States, followed a similar path.

 In the late 20th century new propellant formulations started to appear.
 These are based on nitroguanidine and high explosives of the RDX type (detonation velocity 8750 m/s, RE factor 1.60).